IHE/ITI.MHDS/index.md

 Note 1: The Consent Manager Option requires the Authorization Option

-### 50.2.1 Authorization Option
+### 1:50.2.1 Authorization Option

-The Document Registry SHALL be grouped with an IUA Resource Server and IUA Authorization Server Actors.
-The IUA Resource Server enforces OAuth Authorization decisions made by the grouped IUA Authorization Server.
+The Document Registry SHALL be grouped with an [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server and [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server Actors.
+The [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server enforces OAuth
+Authorization decisions made by the grouped [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server.
-Thus, all accesses to the Document Registry must have a token issued by the IUA Authorization Server.
-These IUA Authorization Server decisions protect both requests from MHD Document Source Actors for publication, and from MHD Document Consumer actors for access and disclosure.
+Thus, all accesses to the Document Registry must have a token issued by the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server.
+These [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server decisions protect both requests from [MHD Document Source](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133111-document-source) Actors for publication, and from [MHD Document Consumer](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133112-document-consumer) actors for access and disclosure.
 The rules used for this authorization decision are not defined in the MHDS Profile.
 See the Consent Manager Option for specific access control rules associated with that option.

 ![](.//media/image8.png)

-**Figure 50.2.1-1: Document Publication Process Flow with Authorization Option**
+**Figure 1:50.2.1-1: Document Publication Process Flow with Authorization Option**

-### 50.2.2 Consent Manager Option
+### 1:50.2.2 Consent Manager Option

-The Document Registry SHALL be grouped with an IUA Resource Server and the IUA Authorization Server in order to enforce simple Permit and Deny access patient specific privacy disclosure consents for Treatment purpose.
-The Consent Manager Option does not affect publication by Document Source to the Document Registry, but rather only affects disclosure activities between a Document Consumer and the Document Registry.
+The Document Registry SHALL be grouped with an [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server and the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server in order to enforce simple Permit and Deny access patient specific privacy disclosure consents for Treatment purpose.
+The Consent Manager Option does not affect publication by [Document Source](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133111-document-source) to the Document Registry, but rather only affects disclosure activities between a [Document Consumer](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133112-document-consumer) and the Document Registry.

-The grouped IUA Authorization Server would be used to manage the consent status and make authorization decisions based on the consent status.
+The grouped [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server would be used to manage the consent status and make authorization decisions based on the consent status.
 The changing of the status is a functional requirement that is not defined by IHE.
-The IUA Resource Server that is grouped with the MHDS Document Registry would enforce these decisions.
+The [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Resource Server that is grouped with the MHDS Document Registry would enforce these decisions.

 ![](.//media/image9.png)

-**Figure 50.2.2-1: Consent Management for Disclosure Process Flow**
+**Figure 1:50.2.2-1: Consent Management for Disclosure Process Flow**

-The grouped IUA Authorization Server SHALL support consent configuration to enable Implied Consent and Explicit Consent environments.
+The grouped [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Authorization Server SHALL support consent configuration to enable Implied Consent and Explicit Consent environments.
 Implied Consent environments allow disclosure when no Consent has been recorded for that patient, Explicit Consent environments Deny disclosure when no